While it is possible to purchase crypto with your superannuation. You do need to be vigilant in keeping the records of your trades.

 - You cannot short, borrow or leverage to trade crypto.

 - Any trades between cryptos (like from BTC to ETH) must also note the AUD value of both coins at the time of trade.
 This means that effectively all trades need to be recorded as going into and out of AUD.
+New Brighton Capital’s proprietary systems automatically calculate AUD values for trades.
+This a main reason why clients need to keep to New Brighton Capital’s approved providers when investing in cryptocurrencies with their super.

 - If kept off an exchange, the ATO’s rule is that all private keys, passwords, paper wallets or hardware wallets must be kept under lock and key.
 Like in a locked filing cabinet or safe.